williaster/data-ui/README.md

 # data-ui
-A collection of data-rich UI components
+A collection of components for data-rich UIs